 The minor in art history provides students with a broad introduction to the history of art, as well as the opportunity for more specialized study in one or two fields.
-Specialized study may concentrate on one region of the world (e.g. India) or one period (e.g. Renaissance).
+Specialized study may concentrate on one region of the world (e.g. Africa) or one period (e.g. Renaissance).
 A student should seek the advice of the minor advisor for course selection.

-210 Borland Building
+202 Borland Building

 The study of art history develops a student’s visual acuity by providing a critical understanding of visual culture in a diversity of societies around the world.
 Students learn to understand art within the contexts of religion, politics, philosophy, culture, technology, society, and gender.
 A minor in art history can be of particular interest for students pursuing careers in art, art education, history, anthropology, archaeology, classics, architecture, landscape architecture, theatre, English, foreign language/literature, geography, cultural studies, international business, and arts administration.

 Any major (except art history) in good standing at Penn State can declare a minor in art history.
-Please visit Christine Butts in the Art History Office (240A Borland Building) to fill out the appropriate paperwork.